 Use the language-provided intrinsics whenever bit manipulations are necessary, especially those that occupy more than one integer.

+Encapsulate bit strings inside derived types to exclude numeric operations on them.

 Use the intrinsic procedure bit_size to determine the size of the bit model supported by the kind of integer in use.

 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards the highest-order bit (as in shiftl) .